Lion's mane jellyfish: Sting and human contact

 medical attention is recommended as systemic effects can be present.
-Although rarely, severe stings in deep water can also cause panic followed by drowning.
+Although rare, severe stings in deep water can also cause panic followed by drowning.

-On a July day in 2010, around 150 beachgoers were stung by broken-up Lion's mane jellyfish remains in Wallis Sands State Beach, Rye, New Hampshire, USA.
-Considering the size of the species, it is possible that this incident was caused by a single specimen.
+In July 2010, around 150 beachgoers were stung by the remains of a broken-up lion's mane jellyfish along Wallis Sands State Beach in Rye, New Hampshire, US.
+Considering the size of the species, it is believed that this incident was caused by a single specimen.

 In popular culture

-The lion's mane jellyfish appears in the Sherlock Holmes short story "The Adventure of the Lion's Mane" published in The Case-Book of Sherlock Holmes.
-Holmes discovers at the end of the story that the true killer of a professor who died shortly after going swimming (shouting "the lion's mane" before he succumbed) was actually this jellyfish.
-Suspicion was originally laid upon the professor's rival in love, until the latter was similarly attacked (he survived, although badly stung).
-In the context of the story, it is only because the school professor has a weak heart that he succumbs, as is confirmed by the survival of the second victim.

-A photograph widely distributed on the internet appears to show an anomalously large lion's mane dwarfing a nearby diver by several times.
+A photograph widely distributed on the internet appears to show an anomalously large lion's mane dwarfing a nearby diver.
 The photo was subsequently shown to be a hoax.